libxsmm/libxsmm/README.md

 make JIT=1
 ```

 One can use the aforementioned THRESHOLD parameter to control the matrix sizes for which the JIT compilation will be automatically performed.
-However, explicitly requested kernels (by calling libxsmm_?mm_dispatch) are not subject to a problem size threshold.
+However, explicitly requested kernels (by calling libxsmm_?dispatch) are not subject to a problem size threshold.
 In any case, JIT code generation can be used to accompanying statically generated code.

 Note: Modern Linux kernels are supporting transparent huge pages (THP).
 LIBXSMM is sanitizing this feature when setting the permissions for pages holding the executable code.
 However, we measured up to 30% slowdown when running JITted code in cases where THP decided to deliver a huge page.
 For systems with Linux kernel 2.6.38 (or later) THP will be automatically disabled for the mmap'ed regions (using madvise).